rtoal/plainscript/README.md

 ## Using PlainScript

-Being written in <a href="https://rtoal.https://www.typescriptlang.org/.io/plainscript/">TypeScript</a> gives PlainScript a lot of neat type-safety features.
-But it also means running PlainScript requires building the source code to before being able to run PlainScript.
-Run one of the following commands depending on your preferred package manager:
+The PlainScript compiler is now written in <a href="https://rtoal.https://www.typescriptlang.org/.io/plainscript/">TypeScript</a>!
+This means running PlainScript requires building the source code before being able to run PlainScript.
+Clone the repository, and in its root directory run one of the following commands depending on your preferred package manager:

 # Yarn
 `yarn && tsc`